Singular value distribution of dense random matrices with block Markovian dependence: Proofs

 Combined, \cref{eq: sk1} and \cref{eq: sk2} yield that $\mathbb{E}[M_{Y,e_1}^{m_1} \cdots M_{Y,e_R}^{m_R}]$ equals $\mathbb{E}[M_{Y,e_1}^{m_1}]\mathbb{E}[M_{X,e_2}^{m_2}\allowbreak \cdots M_{X,e_R}^{m_R}]$ up to some error term.
 The induction hypothesis then yields the desired result provided we show that the error term is small.
 A bound on the size of the error terms is established in the third step.\\

 Some preliminary reductions are applicable.
-Firstly, by splitting a cluster into pieces of asymptotically equal size it can be assumed that $K\geq 2R + 1$.
+Firstly, precisely as in Part \ref{prt: ReductionK5} of the proof of \Cref{prop: MomentSketch}, it can be assumed that $K\geq 2R + 1$ by splitting a cluster into pieces of asymptotically equal proportions.
 Further, the value of $\mathbb{E}[M_{X,e_{1}}^{m_1} \cdots M_{X,e_{R}}^{m_R}] - \mathbb{E}[M_{X,e_{1}}^{m_1}]\cdots\mathbb{E}[M_{X,e_{R}}^{m_R}]$ can only depend on the isomorphism type of the labeled directed subgraph $G$ induced by $\{e_1,\ldots,e_R\}$ with vertex-labels given by the clusters and edge-labels by the index $j$ of $e_j$.
 As $n$ tends to infinity the number of possible isomorphism types for $G$ remains bounded.
 Hence, we can fix some isomorphism type for $G$.
 Informally, this allows us to pretend that the edges $e_1,\ldots, e_R\in \vec{E}_n$ stay fixed as $n$ tends to infinity.
-Due to the inductive hypothesis it may also be assumed that the $e_j$ are distinct. \proofpart{Construction of Markov chains $(X,Y)$}
+Due to the induction hypothesis it may also be assumed that the $e_j$ are distinct. \proofpart{Construction of Markov chains $(X,Y)$}

 Recall that it was ensured that $K\geq 2R+ 1$.
 Hence, there exists some $k \in \{1,\ldots,K \}$ such that $\mathcal{V}_k$ does not contain any endpoint of $e_j$ for $j=1,\ldots,R$.